Sunday, February 19, 2012

 samurai lineage.

 I thought my body hardening techniques were intense until I joined Juko Kai International.
 When I was at the Black Eagle Federation Kyokushin Kai dojo as a teenager and later at a Wado-Ryu dojo as an undergraduate in the local university, kumite was pretty much all we learned.
 We had only a cup and nothing more for protection.
 Still, when you got kicked in the nads, it dropped you.
-So, when I met my Sensei, Dai-Soke Sacharnoski of Juko Kai International, I was absolutely amazed at the heights he had taken body hardening to.
+So, when I met Dai-Soke Sacharnoski of Juko Kai International, I was absolutely amazed at the heights he had taken body hardening to.
 Nothing came close - he was superhuman!
 I had to learn this art.
 His martial artists were striking each other in places you don't even want to think about and smile!
 Places where we had been taught in other schools to be killing blows.
 But the JKI martial artists were smiling while being totally exposed and unprotected!

 After I started learning this art in 1996, our university club presented a couple of karate demonstrations at half-time at the university basketball games.
 There was one demonstration that stood out.
 At the end, my hardest kicker, Sensei Donette Gillespie, 3rd dan, was to kick me in the groin while I was totally unprotected.
 I was not wearing a cup, and believe me, after being kicked there numerous times during full contact training in Kyokushin Kai, Wado, Kempo, Shorin-Ryu and Shotokan karate, it doesn't help anyhow.